-Soil Fertility: Current Topic ANHYDROUS AMMONIA APPLICATION IN DRY SOIL John Sawyer, Professor, Department of Agronomy, Iowa State University It's getting closer to the time that anhydrous ammonia (NH3) applications could begin (remember 50° F and continued cooling 4-inch soil temperature, and the colder the better).
-However, some areas of Iowa have dry soils this fall.
-Can anhydrous ammonia be applied to dry soil?
+ANHYDROUS AMMONIA APPLICATION AND DRY SOILS

+John Sawyer, Professor, Department of Agronomy, Iowa State University

+It is almost time that anhydrous ammonia (NH3) applications could begin (remember 50°F and cooling 4-inch soil temperature).
+However, many soils in Iowa are quite dry this fall.
+So, can anhydrous ammonia be applied to dry soil?
 Will it be held in dry soil?
-Can anhydrous ammonia be applied to dry soils?